Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 Fernsehen)

 Converters cancel.
-The Col-R-Tel converter and moon-downlink converter cancel each other.
-Thus without NTSC in between the converters, neither converter is necessary.
-The TV pictures would probably come in just fine.
+The Col-R-Tel converter and moon-downlink converter canceled each other.
+Thus without NTSC in between the converters, neither converter would be necessary.
+The TV pictures would probably come in fine.

 Experiment.
-Someone could prove my statement about Col-R-Tel moon pictures.
-The experiment involves transmitting moon pictures on a standard TV carrier.
-Then the experimenter would reproduce the unconverted moon signal.
+Someone could prove my statement about Col-R-Tel Moon pictures.
+The experiment involves transmitting Moon pictures on a standard TV carrier.
+Then the experimenter would reproduce the unconverted Moon signal.
 The picture would appear on a Col-R-Tel unit without hue and saturation conversion electronics.
-Both the lunar and terrestrial units would maintain their disc-sychronization systems.
+Both the Moon and Earth units would maintain their disc-sychronization systems.

 Cliff Benham has now performed this experiment, and it works!
 Cliff's homemade mooncam has reproduced color TV pictures on an original Col-R-Tel set.
 Since the camera pictures were field sequential, the Col-R-Tel converter worked barefoot!
 That is, without the adapter electronics.
 See...
 Homemade mooncam.

-Graphic: Col-R-Tel Commutator.
+Graphic: Col-R-Tel Commutators.
 Top-Left: Hue points.
 Bottom-Left: Disc sync points.
+(Color Converter, Inc. 8)

 Col-R-Tel commutators, schematic view.
 Top commutator points determine hue.
 Bottom